metabase/metabase/docs/operations-guide/creating-RDS-database-on-AWS.md

 ---
-title: "Creating RDS database on AWS"
+title: "Creating an RDS database on AWS"
 ---

-# Creating RDS database on AWS
+# Creating an RDS database on AWS

 - [Configuring RDS for Metabase](#configuring-rds-for-metabase)
   - [Step 1](#step-1)